 The leaf paste is applied over the dog bite site.

-Upon dog bite, 50 ml of juice extract is mixed with equal quantity of milk and administered in the morning to relieve hydrophobia.
+Upon dog bite, 50 ml of juice extract is mixed with equal quantities of milk and administered in the morning to relieve hydrophobia.
 (Reference: Dravyaguna Vijnana, PV Sharma).

 Side effects